TripleATeam/QuarantineChef/reports/weekly_report_5-13.md

 **Kyle Johnson:**
 - Goals from last week: Implement Frontend MVP for next week’s Beta release.
 This should include a bare-bones UI with a way to add ingredients to your pantry (with optional expiration dates), and a ‘generate recipes’ button.
-- Progress: Got the frontend of our web app up and running and worked with Julia to integrate the frontend with the backend and database.
+- Progress: Got the frontend of our web server up and running and worked with Julia to integrate the frontend with the backend and database.
 - Goals for coming week: Add some additional functionality to the frontend, including a ‘reset pantry’ button, a message to let the user know that their pantry has been updated successfully.
 Make sure that the virtual pantry properly displays the items that a persistent user has in the database.
 Finish the logo and make the frontend more stylish.
 Beyond next week: Get the User Taste Profile operational.

 **Julia Kalmykov:**